Working with Site-to-Site VPN

 -

-For the IPSec connection you're interested in, click the name of the connection.
+For the IPSec connection you're interested in, select the name of the connection.

 The details page for the connection is displayed.

-- On the left side of the screen under Resources, click on Logs.
+- On the left side of the screen under Resources, select on Logs.

-If you do not see this option, the connection has the older Site-to-Site VPN v1 type.
+If you don't see this option, the connection has the older Site-to-Site VPN v1 type.
 Message logging requires Site-to-Site VPN v2.

 - On the Logs details page, set the Enable Log field to Enabled.
 A new screen appears.